Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 \subsection{Data-centric Mechanisms}

 In this section, we consider the different forms of data-centric misbehavior detection that were identified in Section~\ref{sec:misbehavior-detection-taxonomy}.
-The core distinction between consistency and plausibility is that consistency analyzes messages from different senders, while plausibility attempts to verify one or more messages from the same sender.
+Recall that the core distinction between consistency and plausibility is that consistency analyzes messages from different senders, while plausibility verifies messages from the same sender.
 Plausibility mechanisms include analyzing physical layer signals to detect that they indeed come from the same source.
+As before, we provide a brief overview of this section in Table~\ref{tab:data-centric}.